kshaffer/kshaffer.github.io/_posts/2015-10-16-public-scholarship-and-the-digital-humanities-at-ut-austin.md

   creditlink: https://www.flickr.com/photos/nanagyei/5199156473
 comments: true
 share: true
-categories: blog
+categories: [presentations, public scholarship]
 ---

 Next week, I will be at the University of Texas at Austin, presenting and leading sessions on music, public scholarship, and the digital humanities.
 As the title suggests, I will be posting many things before, during, and after the visit — mostly on Twitter with the hashtag #publicscholar.
 Feel free to follow along, especially during the sessions themselves.

 Following are abstracts for each of the sessions I'll be leading.
 If you're in Austin, I hope you can stop by!
 I'm still waiting to hear back with timings and specific locations for a couple of these, but I'll update this post once I have that info.